syncfusion-content/flutter-docs/Flutter/localizations/Localization.md

 **Import package**

-To use the Syncfusion Localization and Syncfusion Flutter Calendar widgets, import the following packages in your Dart code.
+To use the Syncfusion Localization and Syncfusion Flutter Calendar widgets, import the following libraries in your Dart code.

 {% highlight dart %}